ivarrierCisco/RAG/README.md

-# Cisco Product UI Application
+# Cisco Product Graph Based RAG

-This project is a user interface application designed to query data about Cisco products using SPARQL queries.
+This project is an application designed to query data about Cisco products using SPARQL queries.
 It leverages the functionality provided in the `graph_connection.py` file to interact with a SPARQL endpoint.

 ## Project Structure